SchlossLab/severe-CDI/paper/paper.md

 ![](figures/feature-importance.png)

-Figure 3: **Feature importance.** Feature importance via permutation test.
+Figure 3: **Feature importance.** **A)** Feature importance via permutation test.
 For each OTU, the order of samples was randomized in the test set 100 times and the performance was re-calculated to estimate the permutation performance.
 An OTU was considered important if the performance decreased when the OTU was permuted in at least 75% of the models.
 OTUs with a greater difference in AUROC (actual performance minus permutation performance) are more important.
-Left: models were trained on the full dataset, with different numbers of samples available for each severity definition.
+Left: models were trained on the full datasets, with different numbers of samples available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
 Note that Attributable and Pragmatic severity are exactly the same for the intersection set.
 OTU 120 (*Pseudomonas*) is not shown for the full data set with IDSA severity on the full dataset because it was removed during pre-processing due to having near-zero variance.
+**B)** Log<sub>10</sub> transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).

 </div>